maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 While Spring Framework 4.0 and 4.1 still fully support Tiles 2.2.2, the corresponding `org.springframework.web.servlet.view.tiles2` package will be deprecated as of Spring Framework 4.2.
 We recommend a timely upgrade to Tiles 3.0.3, supported in `org.springframework.web.servlet.view.tiles3`.

 #### Quartz 1.8
-Quartz 1.8 support in the `org.springframework.scheduling.support` package is deprecated and will be removed in Spring Framework 4.1, with that package only working with Quartz 2.1.4+ from then onwards.
+Quartz 1.8 support in the `org.springframework.scheduling.support` package is deprecated and has been removed for Spring Framework 4.1, with that package only working with Quartz 2.1.4+ from then onwards.

 #### Jackson 1.8/1.9
-All Jackson v1 support is deprecated in favor of Jackson v2, and will be removed in Spring Framework 4.1:
+All Jackson v1 support is deprecated in favor of Jackson v2 and has been removed in Spring Framework 4.1:
 * `JacksonObjectMapperFactoryBean`
 * `MappingJacksonHttpMessageConverter`
 * `MappingJacksonJsonView`